TaniskaRoy/Face-Verification-System/README.md

 ## Project Overview
 This project develops a face verification system using both traditional and deep learning approaches.
 The system leverages a custom dataset of 851 images from 51 individuals (with more than 10 images per person) to perform face recognition and verification.

+##Dataset
+Utilized a custom dataset consisting of 851 images from 51 individuals (with more than 10 images per person).
+The link to the dataset is :https://drive.google.com/file/d/19xRyHXLK5l3i2tkPbl9OqTI4VFZ2U75F/view?usp=sharing
 ## Approach & Methodology
 The project explores different techniques for feature extraction and classification: